NukeAlchemist/blupi/README.md

 	- cmake
 	- rtl_power_fftw: https://github.com/AD-Vega/rtl-power-fftw.git

+### Installation: ###
+Install/build the dependencies, then copy or clone the blupi-scan.py script.
+Make sure the script copies as an executable or use chmod +x blupi-scan.py to make it so.

+### Notes: ###
-Further documentation will be provided once the project is at least nearing completion.
+	- Further documentation will be provided once the project is at least nearing completion.

 ### TO-DO: ###
 	- Add alert script (GPIO and potentially audio)